Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 \subsection{Sticky-Glance Intent Prediction Algorithm}

-The goal of the sticky-glance algorithm is to construct an object-centric confidence field in which candidate objects generate attraction or repulsion toward gaze motion, enabling stable and geometrically grounded intent assignment.

-As shown in Fig. \ref{confidence}, each candidate object $\{\mathcal{H}_i\}_{i=1}^{N}$ is represented by a circular region centered at $o_i$ with expanded radius $r_i$ from the detected circumscribed circle (from Sec. \ref{Human View Perception}) to tolerate gaze noise and detection results.
-As shown by the light blue cone in Fig. \ref{confidence}, we further define a tangent cone for each object $\mathcal{H}_i$.
-This cone is formed by the two tangent lines from the previous gaze point $g(t-1)$ with $\mathcal{H}_i$.
+The goal of the sticky-glance algorithm is to construct an object-centric confidence field in which candidate objects attracts or repels gaze motion, enabling object-centric geometric intent grounding rather than gaze-space smoothing or static gaze-object associations.
+As shown in Fig. \ref{f2} (right), each candidate object is represented by an elliptical region $\varepsilon_i$ centered at $o_i$.
+As shown by the light blue cone, we further define a tangent cone for each object.
+This cone is formed by the two tangent lines from the previous gaze point $g(t-1)$ to $\varepsilon_i$.